Thursday, November 13, 2008

 Ship command structure

-Ships have a militaristic organization structure going in "chain of command" principle.
-In Cargo ships and big Cruise ships this organization is quite rigidly followed due to conservatism and on the latter due to the size of crews.
+Ships have a rather militaristic organization structure going in "chain of command" principle, or in other words linear command.
+On merchant ships and big cruisers this organization is quite rigidly followed due to conservative habits and on the latter due to the size of crews in order to be able to retain control.

 Example of organisation flowchart

 Again on Yachts the organization structure is the same but the borders between departments have been blurred due to the size of crew, same can be said of small merchant coasters.
-The smaller the crew the more teamwork is required to make the boat go, therefore sometimes a Deckhand could be washing dishes and Stewardesses could be doing lookout duty, on big ships this would be unheard of.
-Also the cohesiveness of a smaller crew is greater than a big crew, i.e. the Chief Stewardess could ask the Deckies to wash the deck instead of the Chief Officer (shame on him).
+The smaller the crew the more teamwork and cohesion is required to make the boat go, therefore sometimes a Deckhand could be washing dishes and stewardesses could be doing lookout duty, on big ships this would be unfamiliar territory.
+Also the cohesiveness of a smaller crew is greater than a big crew, i.e. the Chief stewardess could directly ask the "deckies" to fix a minor issue instead of going through the Chief officer with the request.

 1. Deck department;